 Bill Witt Shihan (8th Dan) has been teaching and training since 1967, and is one of the most senior instructors in the United States.
 He has trained extensively in Iwama, Japan and is a direct student of the late Saito Morihiro Shihan.
 In addition, Witt Sensei has trained directly with Ueshiba O-Sensei, the Founder of Aikido.
 Witt Sensei is one of the few Aikido teachers worldwide who has been awarded the title of Shihan, or Master Instructor. www.takemusu.org

 Patricia Hendricks Shihan

-Patricia Hendricks is a 7th Dan Shihan and one of the highest and most known Aikido instructors in the world.
+Patricia Hendricks Shihan (7th Dan) is one of the most known Aikido instructors in the world.
 She runs a full time dojo in San Leandro, California, as well as teaching internationally.
 Hendricks Shihan spent more than 7 years being uchideshi and living in dojos, primarily in Iwama, Japan under Morihiro Saito Sensei.
-She is one of Saito Sensei's closest students and appears frequently in print and film serving as Sensei's training partner as well as interpreter. www.aikido-sanleandro.com
+She was one of Saito Sensei’s closest students and appears frequently in print and film serving as Sensei’s training partner as well as interpreter. www.aikido-sanleandro.com

 Mark Larson Sensei (6th Dan) spend numerous periods as uchideshi between 1993-2002 in the Iwama Dojo under Morihiro Saito Shihan.
 He served as Saito Shihan’s main otomo (personal attendant), primary uke and translator, accompanying Saito Shihan on numerous occasions all over Japan, the USA, and Denmark.
 He is the founder and chief instructor of Minnesota Aiki Shuren Dojo, Nowthen, MN, and technical advisor for a number of Aikido Dojos in the USA and Japan as well as Canada, Denmark, and Sweden. http://www.aikido-shuren-dojo.com/